What Is a Makerspace? Definition, Examples & Benefits

 Components of a Well-Equipped Makerspace

-To create an effective makerspace, it's smart to have the right tools and resources.
+To create an effective makerspace, it’s smart to have the right mix of tech items, traditional tools, and learning resources.
 The selection of tools can significantly impact the types of makerspace projects students can undertake and the skills they can develop.
 While the specific components may vary, there are some common elements found in most successful makerspaces.

 Makerspace Tools